 A healthy mouth starts at home.
 By brushing after meals (at least twice a day) and flossing before bedtime, you dramatically reduce bacterial plaque that leads to cavities and gum disease.
-Regular cleanings and checkups at Patel & Dornhecker Dentistry are essential to maintaining oral health and intercepting problems early, when they may be treated with minimal discomfort and expense.
+Regular cleanings and checkups at Drs.
+Patel and Dornhecker Dentistry are essential to maintaining oral health and intercepting problems early, when they may be treated with minimal discomfort and expense.

 What is gingivitis?

 Gingivitis is the beginning stage of gum disease.
 It occurs when oral bacteria irritate and inflame gum tissues, often resulting in bleeding gums when you brush.
 During your regular recall appointments, our hygiene team checks for the presence of gingivitis.
 They remove plaque and tartar, and provide instructions for home care to reverse gingivitis and maintain gum health.

 What do I need to know about periodontal disease?

 If gingivitis is not treated, it progresses into periodontitis – often quietly with few early symptoms.
 As the condition worsens, you can expect: